pangloss/fermor/README.md

 ago) itself generally being much faster than other graph traversal mechanisms that I had seen.

-Bundled with the traversal library is a (currently) very rudimentary (but still useful) fast immutable in-memory directed property graph database built on the very elegant [Bifurcan](https://github.com/lacuna/bifurcan) library.
+Bundled with the traversal library is a fast immutable in-memory directed property graph database built on the very elegant [Bifurcan](https://github.com/lacuna/bifurcan) library.
-However, the Fermor traversal namespace works well with any data source and there is no dependency between it and the bifurcan-based graph.
 I use it to build up graphs of 1-10 million vertices and edges in under 10 seconds, with all queries I've needed to do so far running in 10-20ms, and full edge counts in 1-2s, all on my laptop.

+The Fermor traversal namespace works well with any data source and there is no dependency between most of the functions in the library and the included graph.

 ## Early pre-alpha software